rvuyyuru1/home_automation_using_telegram_bots/README.md

 The available commands are:

- /getouts, shows the actual status of the two relays /setout1 ON|OFF, /setout2 ON|OFF, sets one of the two outputs to ON or OFF /gettemp, shows the actual temperature
+ /getouts, shows the actual status of the two relays /setout1 ON|OFF, /setout2 ON|OFF, sets one of the outputs to ON or OFF /gettemp, shows the actual temperature
  /gethum, shows the actual humidity